-- Zone Board A teacher/teaching assistant may decide that children have been spotted doing so well that their name is moved up the zones on the zone board to bronze, then silver, then gold and in exceptional circumstances to platinum.
+Zone Board - A teacher/teaching assistant may decide that children have been spotted doing so well that their name is moved up the zones on the zone board to bronze, then silver, then gold and in exceptional circumstances to platinum.
 Rewards are given out in points as children move up the ladder colours.
 If a child reaches 'Platinum,' they have the opportunity to see the Head or Deputy Head Teacher and to earn ten house points for their house.
-At the end of the week, children who have remained on green or higher will be awarded with half an hour of Enrichment Time. - Twitter Teachers use Twitter to post good examples of work to our parent community. - Good Work Assembly Where children's work is of a high quality, certificates are awarded in Friday's Good Work Assembly (in-class) for children to have their work recognised and celebrated. - House Points Featherstone Primary School operates a house system.
+At the end of the week, children who have remained on green or higher will be awarded with half an hour of Enrichment Time.

+- Good Work Assembly Where children's work is of a high quality, certificates are awarded in a Good Work Assembly for children to have their work recognised and celebrated.
+These include awards for Reading, Writing and Headteacher assemblies. - House Points Featherstone Primary School operates a house system.
 Our houses are Phoenix (red), Pegasus (yellow), Unicorn (blue) and Griffin (green).
 All pupils join a house when they enter in Reception.
 House points are earnt through good behaviour, meeting expectations well and producing work of a high quality.
 Any house points earnt count towards the half termly and yearly treat.
 At the end of each half term, a small treat will be earnt by each child in the house who has collected the most house points.
 At the end of the year the house that has earnt the most house points from September to July will have earnt a larger treat.